 SI Leaders ensure the group knows what to study and how to study.

 SI also prepares you for success in future courses by teaching you the study skills you need to finish your education at the top of your game.

 Each campus offers a variety of courses supported by Supplemental Instruction.

 Open the spreadsheets below to find available study sessions at your campus.
 All links will open in a new window.

 - Trinity River Campus (XLSX)

 You may apply to be an SI Leader if you:

-- Completed a targeted course with at least a B+ (88%) final grade
+- Completed a targeted course with a B or better,

 Apply by completing an employment application at TCC Job Opportunities.
 Search using the keywords "supplemental instruction."